 This post will give you 5 monopod tips for shooting video that make you look like a professional videographer.

-See these 5 helpful monopod tips in this video made by Canon.
-It's a bit tongue in cheek because it uses a hot blond model, but it will give you some great tips on using a monopod when shooting video.
+See these 5 helpful monopod tips in this video.
+It will give you some great tips on using a monopod when shooting video.
 Then, there are a series of links to articles about monopods below the video.

 One of two monopod tips that were not mentioned in the video is to set your monopod height before you start shooting.
 You have to plan or anticipate the angle your camera will be aimed at your subject.
 This is more relevant and important with sports photography or wildlife photography where you have to shoot quickly.